bryanmilesk2020/cis3370-fall25-BM-JB/README.md

 Limitations

 - Does not decrypt or inspect payloads
-- Does not identify specific malware families or attack types
 - Heuristic labeling may introduce bias
 - Intended as a behavioral detection and analytics system